Birmingham Gay Village: The Village Inn

 One of the oldest hostelries in the gay village.
 Came under new management in April 2008 and was refurbished immediately with the work completed by 22 May 2008.
 The official Village Inn website states that there is a late-night bar, called The Village Underground, open until the early hours, during the weekend.
 It was announced in September 2024 that the bar will move to new premises in 2025.

+The Village has now reopened on the corner of the Nightingale club site, in a newly renovated premises.

 Eden Bar

 Previously known as the White Swan Pub, it was refurbished and renamed in 2008 and became Eden Bar.

 The Eden Bar hosted an annual karaoke competition Sing Star Superstar with a DJ and cash prize.

 Eden Bar also host Lip Gloss, a monthly event in aid of the transgender community.
 The first event in February 2012 was attended by hundreds of members of the transgender community from different parts of the country and was formally launched by popular television personalities.
 The events include entertainment, a buffet, raffle, and the crowning of the new Miss Lip Gloss Queen.
 Eden Bar closed for a 5th birthday refurbishment between 17–22 March 2013.
 In October 2020, the owners of the venue announced that it would be closing permanently.

+Eden has since reopened in 2025 in brand new premises on the corner of Gooch Street / Sherlock Street.